CCsharkC/Discord-OpenBot/README.md

-# Discord-OpenBot
+# Discord-OpenSBot

-OpenBot is a 100% free, open-source, totally modifiable bot for disocrd
+OpenSBot is a 100% free, open-source, totally modifiable bot for disocrd